Insurance Agency Revenue Multiples: 2026 Market Data

 Seller nets more because they're offering financing (and collecting interest income on top of the higher purchase price).
 See our full seller carryback financing guide for structuring details.

-Hypothetical Examples: How Multiples Apply in Practice
+How Do Multiples Apply in Practice Across Different Agencies?

 To illustrate how these multiples work, here are three hypothetical agency profiles: